Helping a Family Member During Drug Addiction Rehab

 There are a few signs that you can watch for that indicate someone is at risk for a relapse.
 In fact, many relapses begin well before any drug use starts.
 Therefore, by spotting the signs, you can often prevent a relapse in advance.

 Similarly, patients may feel as if they’re “out of their element” when they come back to their loved ones and others they were used to spending time around, leading them not to have a social life.
-It can also be very hard to realize that their life was not bad before they started using drugs and they can change their life.
-Help support them in going to their support group meetings and developing a personal network.
+It can also be very hard to realize that their life was not bad before they started using drugs and they have an opportunity to change their life.
+Help encourage them to go to their support group meetings and develop a personal network.